Vintage Must de Cartier Watches – The Perfect Starter Luxury Wristwatch

 Now, under most circumstances I don’t recommend that you purchase vintage luxury watches (or new luxury watches for that matter) with quartz movements – especially if resale value or investment return is important to you.
 Vintage quartz watches almost always trade at substantial discounts to similar vintage mechanical watches in the secondary market.

-Mechanical Vintage Must de Cartier Watches For Sale on eBay
+Mechanical Vintage Must de Cartier Watches for Sale on eBay

 However, classic Must de Cartier watches are a notable exception to this rule.
 Vintage quartz and mechanical versions seem to sell for about the same price, provided they are in comparable condition.
 This is a testament to the outstanding reputation and timeless appearance of these vintage timepieces.